durbanlegend/thag_rs/README.md

 - It cuts out the middleman (`thag`)
 - You only incur the build overhead once up front
 - It will build in release mode, making it much faster to run
-- You can use a tool like `llvm-strip` to strip sections from the executable
+- You can use a tool like `llvm-strip` to strip sections from the executable to make it smaller

 and more convenient on one count: it dispenses with the need for the `--` argument separator because `thag` is no longer being invoked first, so we don't need to separate two sets of arguments.